prebid/prebid.github.io/prebid/native-implementation.md

     }
 }
 ```

+#### 3.1.3.
+Data Asset

-- `data` - A data asset may contain some fields that have been standardized across the industry.
-Each field has a `type`, and based on that type the bidders will respond with the appropriate data.
+A 'data' asset is a 'misc' component like "sponsored by", "rating", likes", or other fields that have been standardized in OpenRTB 1.2.
+Each data asset has a `type`, and based on that type the bidders will respond with the appropriate data.
 For example, you can request for the name of the sponsoring company by using the type `1`.

 Here's an example: